buvis/docs/src/catalogue/uptimerobot-prometheus.md

 ## Description

-Prometheus Exporter for the official uptimerobot CLI
+Prometheus Exporter for the official uptimerobot CLI.

 ## k8 at home search